ArjunRAj77/ArjunRAj77/README.md

-### Hi there 👋 I'm Arjun
+### Hi there 👋 Welcome to GitHub Profile
+---

+I'm Arjun Raj

-- :briefcase: Azure DevSecOps Engineer@UST
+- 🖥️ Azure DevSecOps Engineer at UST
-- 🌱 I’m currently learning FSD,Data Engineer
+- 🎓 Graduated in B.Tech Computer Science & Engineering
+- ✌️ Skilled in Azure and its services, Devops , Python ,Powershell, Bash scripting.
+- 🏳️ Always open to talk about tech, count me in for peer programming or for learning new skills.
-- 👯 I’m looking to collaborate on AI and Robotics
+- 👯 I’m looking to collaborate on AI and Robotics and data science projects.
-- 💬 Ask me about Azure Devops,Azure DevSecOps
 - 📫 How to reach me: [Arjun Raj | LinkedIn Profile](https://www.linkedin.com/in/arjun-raj-pala/)
 - 😄 Pronouns: Him/He
 - ⚡ Fun fact: I ❤️ hackathons